Stock Spirits investors eyeing another bid round - NewsBreak

 Stock Spirits investors eyeing another bid round

-LONDON (Reuters Breakingviews) - CVC is taking a shot at Eastern European drinkers.
-The private equity firm announced on Thursday it’s paying here around 800 million pounds for London-listed Stock Spirits, which sells vodka and bitters in countries including Poland, Slovakia and Croatia.
+LONDON, Aug 12 (Reuters Breakingviews) - CVC is taking a shot at Eastern European drinkers.
+The private equity firm announced on Thursday it’s paying around 800 million pounds for London-listed Stock Spirits (STCK.L), which sells vodka and bitters in countries including Poland, Slovakia and Croatia.

 Any celebrations are premature, though.
 By midday on Thursday, Stock Spirits shares were trading above CVC’s 377 pence per share offer, suggesting hopes for a rival bid.
 UK investors may demand another round.
 (By Dasha Afanasieva)